ryan-roemer/backbone-testing/README.md

     $ node_modules/.bin/grunt jade:docs
     $ node_modules/.bin/grunt watch:docs

+### Vendor Libs, Syncing
+We internally use bower to get / upgrade our vendor libraries.
+To update these, do the following:

+    $ node_modules/.bin/bower install
+    $ node_modules/.bin/grunt build:vendor

+We internall synchronize the `notes` application and test files to `notes-rest`, overwriting the latter.
+To do this:

+    $ node_modules/.bin/grunt build:notes-rest

+**Note**: This **overwrites** files in `notes-rest`, so don't invoke this if you intend to change those files!

+Finally, we have a lot of other builds (templates, docs, etc), that are all aggregated as part of:

+    $ node_modules/.bin/grunt build

+in addition to the tasks described above.

 ### Contributions
 Bugs, issues and fixes for any of the application or test code examples are most welcome.
 Please file a GitHub